CroboticSolutions/nanosam/README.md

 ## 🐳 Docker

 You can run NanoSAM using Docker.
+The provided Docker setup is designed for **PCs with AMD64 architecture** and requires an **NVIDIA GPU with NVIDIA drivers installed**.
 Follow these steps:

 1. **Build the Docker image**:
-   Run the `build.sh` script to build the Docker image.
+   Run the `build.sh` script to build the docker image.
    ```bash
    ./build.sh